neuefische/web-exercises/sessions/js-conditions-and-booleans/weather-check/README.md

-# JS Conditions and Booleans: Weather
+# JS Conditions and Booleans: Weather check

 In this exercise you train to write a `switch` statment.
 Please also refer to the handout.